 - UG.C1.1 These regulations apply only to summative assessments conducted for the purposes of awarding credit or of the right to progress, or of determining a final award.
 The purpose of summative assessment is to enable students to demonstrate that they have achieved module learning outcomes. - UG.C1.2 These regulations apply to assessment on all programmes within the University's Academic Framework, wherever delivered.
-All rules for programmes leading to an award must be consistent with the Academic Framework except where a programme has been allowed to operate outside the Framework (see UG.A1.5) or has been granted a variance by the Education Committee (see UG.A1.7).
-Assessment information must be described in the definitive programme specification and in the module specification(s). - UG.C1.3 The summative assessment tasks for an individual module must be: - (i) aligned with the module learning outcomes; - (ii) specified on the module proforma. - UG.C1.4 Every learning outcome must be assessed summatively.
-Normally there must be no more than three summative assessment tasks per 24 credit module. - UG.C1.5 All programmes must have a feedback strategy in accordance with Academic Board policy which explains the purpose of feedback (diagnostic, formative and summative) and how and when feedback will be provided.
-Documentation for students must specify how and when students will receive feedback, including feedback on examinations.
+All rules for programmes leading to an award must be consistent with the Academic Framework except where a programme has been granted a variance by the PSRB Oversight Panel (see UG.A1.6 and A1.10).
+Assessment information must be described in the definitive programme specification and in the module specification(s). - UG.C1.3 The summative assessment tasks for an individual module must be: - (i) aligned with the module learning outcomes; - (ii) aligned with LJMU grade descriptors; - (iii) specified on the module proforma. - UG.C1.4 Every learning outcome must be assessed summatively.
+Normally there will be one summative assessment task per 10 credit module and a maximum of two summative assessment tasks per 20 credit module.
+However, the submission of the employability e-learning assignment (A4.2.8) can be in addition to the normal maximum number of assessment items in a module.